List of commands

 wp-shadow-pull - Replace files and database contents in your production environment with your chosen shadow environment.
 Use with caution, as it may break your site.
 Makes a backup for you automatically.

 wp-shadow-reset - Replace files and database in a shadow environment with data from the production environment.
 Will delete and replace all files in the

 /data/wordpress/ directory of a shadow with a clone from production.
 Use with caution, as data from your shadow can not be recovered after this process.

-wp-watch-logs - Print all new linest written to any of the logs under
+wp-watch-php - Print all new lines written to any of the logs under